 Due to poor preparation on Phil’s side (he spent the two hours before the show cooking some epic dinner for his Dad after forgetting about the show) followed by some poor moderation Ben and Phil, the animated conversation was not the most productive that could have happened.

 Since then, several productive things have happened.
 Kayla has released an amazing site called Code Manifesto which addresses some of the points made.

 Furthermore, a site Phil forgot to mention entirely was Days Since Last Tech Incident, which is the answer to the question he asked: where can people find out more information about incidents so they can learn to keep an eye out for them, and attempt to help solve the problems or stop them happening again.

-Ben and Phil both appologize for poor moderation leading to a tricky episode, and we appologize for how long it took us to get the episode up.
-A further appology for the lack of video, but we had to edit this one a bit and the video didn’t make it.
+Ben and Phil both apologize for poor moderation leading to a tricky episode, and we apologize for how long it took us to get the episode up.
+A further apology for the lack of video, but we had to edit this one a bit and the video didn’t make it.

 If you want to listen to the audio version (which might have actually been edited a bit and have better sound quality) then subscribe to our podcast RSS feed in iTunes or whichever podcast app you use.

 Alternatively, feel free to listen to download this episode, or listen in-browser:

 Sometimes we actually plan these things more than a few hours ahead of time.
 On the off-chance we do, shove your email in here and get a reminder to come and watch it live!